Serge Youriévitch: Notable works

 As well as sculpting, Youriévitch was also a painter and sketcher.
 Some of his pieces include:

 Additional interests

 Youriévitch was vice president of the Institut Général Psychologique in Paris and wrote some psychological papers, including Concerning some Manifestations of Psychic Entities.
 He was a donor of the Institut Psychologique International, founded in 1900.
-In 1930, it was stated that "Youriévitch enjoyed for many years an intimate acquaintance with the leading scientists and psychic researchers of Paris and was able to take part in many of their experiments."
+In 1930,the American Society for Psychical Research stated that "Youriévitch enjoyed for many years an intimate acquaintance with the leading scientists and psychic researchers of Paris and was able to take part in many of their experiments."
 He was also a member of the Sociological Society in Paris.

 Youriévitch once dined with Empress Zauditu, though he was not allowed to look upon her face, as custom required.
 Two slaves held thick veils around the empress so that Youriévitch could not see her, though he sat next to her through the meal.

 Personal life

 In 1913, Youriévitch was made an Officer of the Legion of Honour by the French government.
 In 1933, he was granted French citizenship.

 Princess Lipovatz died on 16 May 1957.
 Youriévitch died 12 years later in 1969, at age 93.
 He and his family, including his son-in-law Sir Edward Hulton, were buried in the Sainte-Geneviève-des-Bois Russian Cemetery in Île-de-France north of Paris.